List of Shortland Street characters introduced in 1992: Alison Raynor

-Alison Raynor was the innocent farm girl nurse.
-She was portrayed by Danielle Cormack and was part of the series original cast.
+Alison Raynor was one of the show's original nurses portrayed by Danielle Cormack and was part of the series original cast.
 Cormack enjoyed the experience at first, but after a year was sick of the show and decided to leave.
-She became the first character to leave the show.
+She was the second original character to leave after Tom Neilson (Adrian Keeling).
 In 2010, whilst times were hard, Cormack considered returning to the show only to find out her character had been killed off.

-Alison dated Chris (Michael Galvin) and flatted with two men, a fact she had to keep hidden from her parents.
-She learned from flatmate - Steve (Andrew Binns) that Chris had cheated on her with Jill (Suzy Aiken) and the two briefly broke up before they got back together and engaged.
-However the marriage was not to be and Chris left Alison, only for her to discover she was pregnant.
+Alison moved to Ferndale in mid 1992 from her farming hometown in the Waikato and moved in with two men Sam (Rene Naufahu) and Steve (Andrew Binns) much to the shock of her conservative parents.
+Alison soon fell for the charms of Chris (Michael Galvin) but they broke up due to his womanising ways.
+Enjoying single life in the city, Alison soon fell victim to a stalker Philip Cotton (Scott Wills) and reconciled with Chris when the stalking lead to a near kidnapping.
+Alison struggled with the differences she shared with Chris and his past girlfriends, and grew close to his brother Guy (Craig Parker).
+After kissing Guy, Alison left Chris, only to reconcile and get engaged shortly after.
+This was short-lived with Chris leaving Alison for his ex-wife Melanie (Tina Regtien), only to discover she was pregnant.
 In 1993 Alison tragically suffered a miscarriage and grew close to the villainous Darryl (Mark Ferguson).
 However she rejected Darryl's advances and reunited with Chris and soon the two got engaged.
 However Darryl drugged Chris and prevented him from attending the ceremony and Alison fled Ferndale in tears at the apparent betrayal.
 Jaki (Nancy Brunning) later attended Alison's wedding overseas to a French man.
-Alison returned in late 1993 seeking plastic surgery so she would be unrecognizable to her husband - Jean-Luc (Pierre Foret) who had turned out to be abusive and a terrorist.
+Alison returned in late 1993 seeking plastic surgery so she would be unrecognisable to her husband - Jean-Luc (Pierre Foret) who had turned out to be abusive and a terrorist.
 Alison ended up being confronted by Jean-Luc at her family farm and while attempting to kill his wife, Jean-Luc tripped and fell to his death.
 Alison soon left the country once again.

 In 1997 Tiffany Pratt (Alison James) reported the end to her marriage with Chris after discovering him in bed with Alison.
 Chris and Alison later married but divorced soon after.
 In 2010 it was revealed that Alison had died the previous year but in 1996, had given birth to Chris' son Phoenix Raynor (Geordie Holibar) following their separation.